 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Adam Nixon is a filmmaker and television producer with an M.A. in Cinema Studies and a M.F.A in Theatre.
-Adam is also a PhD candidate at the University of Maryland for Performance Studies.
-He has been a finalist in the Sundance Screenwriting contest and an Official Selection of the Beverly Hills Film Festival, the Los Angeles Film and Script Festival, the Cannes Underground Film Festival, The San Tropez and Nice Film Festival and the Mountain Film Festival.
-He recently joined the instructional faculty of the Communication Department as a Full Time Lecturer teaching courses in documentary, screenwriting and digital film-making.
-Adam has produced over 500 television broadcasts; primarily political talk shows in the U.S. and internationally (Middle East, Europe, North Africa).
+Adam Nixon is a filmmaker and television producer with a Ph.D. from UMD, an M.A. in Cinema Studies from NYU and an M.F.A in directing.
+Adam has been a finalist in the Sundance Screenwriting contest and an Official Selection of the Beverly Hills Film Festival, the Los Angeles Film and Script Festival, the Cannes Underground Film Festival, The San Tropez and Nice Film Festival and the Mountain Film Festival.
+He is instructional faculty in the Communication Department as a Full Time Professional Track Lecturer teaching courses in documentary, screenwriting and digital media.
+Adam has produced over 700 television broadcasts; primarily political talk shows in the U.S. and internationally (Middle East, Europe, North Africa).
 He received a National Emmy Award Nomination as a Field Producer with NBC Nightly News on September 11, 2001.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.